Alpha-Guardian/Engram/docs/EXPERIMENTS.md

 # Experiments

-This page consolidates the public experiment bundle that supports the current promoted scientific surface.
+This page consolidates the public experiment bundle that supports the current accepted host surface.

 ## Main Public Comparison Table